nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 311
 00:17:55,255 --> 00:17:59,124
-[SPEAKER_01]: That would button up everything for us.
+[SPEAKER_01]: That would line up everything for us.

 312
 00:17:59,144 --> 00:18:00,051